mitenjain/marginAlign-tRNA/README.md

 The marginAlign package can be used to align reads to a reference genome and call single nucleotide variations (SNVs).
 It is specifically tailored for Oxford Nanopore Reads.

-The package comes with two programs: marginAlign, a short read aligner, and marginCaller, a program to call single nucleotide variations.
+The package comes with three programs: marginAlign, a read aligner, marginCaller, a program to call single nucleotide variations, and marginStats, a program to call

 ### Requirements
 * git